SWAP Residency, Ukraine. British Council

 3. The Line from Now to Then

-The third book will be exploring possible futures of the journey.
+The third book explores possible futures at points along the journey.

-The Pidzamche Public Hearth : A mobile social space for a shared future
+The Pidzamche Public Hearth : A mobile social space for navigating a shared future

-The Jam Factory is situated in Pidzamche which is a post industrial area with associated social, economic, environmental and infrastructure issues.
+The Jam Factory is situated in Pidzamche, a post industrial area with associated social, economic, environmental and infrastructure issues.
 We talked to the Jam Factory about strategies to ensure that the new centre is both relevant and accessible to the local community.
 Our contribution to this process is the The Pidzamche Public Hearth.

 The Pidzamche Public Hearth is a fire bowl that can be used to create a public space.
 It is an offering sent through time to the opening of the Jam Factory.

 Six bundles of kindling made from wood from the old Jam Factory building have been left at the Jam Factory, together with instructions for the lighting of six fires at important points throughout the first year of operation as a new Contemporary Art Centre.
-A compass will be cut into fire bowl so that it projects the pattern in fire light on the ground around it to guide the journey of the Jam Factory.
+A compass is cut into fire bowl and projects the pattern in fire light on the ground when lit to guide the journey of the Jam Factory.
 The instructions for the six curated conversations facilitate the creation of regular inclusive social events situated around the fire.
 The fire bowl itself is a transportable size and will be able to be used at community events within Pidzamche.

 The complexities, contradictions and contested histories of Lviv can be put to good use if we concentrate on creating ideas for a shared future that is inclusive and generous.
 In this way, we can start the process of co-creating a new and inclusive culture in Pidzamche with the Jam Factory facilitating this process.

-The hearth is the heart of the spaces we occupy.
-The hearth fire is a warm and safe space; a place that keeps the darkness and the cold at bay.
-It is personal and intimate, a place where acts of hospitality happen, a place for telling stories of the past and for dreaming of the future.
+The hearth is the heart of the spaces we occupy; warm and safe.
+A place that keeps the darkness and the cold at bay.
+It is personal and intimate, where acts of hospitality happen, a place for telling stories of the past and for dreaming of the future.
 It is a place of entertainment and magical experiences for children who fall asleep in the warmth as stories and laughter surround them.

 Key elements: Hospitality, care and care giving, bridging and connecting spaces and communities.
 DIWO (Do It With Others)